 - blood glucose (manual)

 The food intake option offers, if not thousands, then hundreds of food items to track.
-You see the food data, including the calories, nutrient, and your overall summary.
+You see the food data, including the calories, nutrients, and your overall summary.
 The app automatically adjusts the calories data, while you can set a target goal.

 All those features make Samsung Health a perfect app to be your digital health assistant.